 Get plenty of sleep.
 When you are “hangry”, you will grab the first thing you see and eat it without even thinking.

 Get plenty of exercise.
 When your body feels good, it will crave healthy, nutritious foods.

 Keep a journal and write down your thoughts before reaching for that treat.

 Side Effects From Your Sugar Detox

 Eliminating sugar from your diet will cause you to feel worse before you feel better, especially if you are a sugaraholic.
 Commonly known as a Herxheimer Reaction, your body will react to this kind of detox.
 You may feel tired, have headaches, and even flu-like symptoms for ten days or up to two weeks.
-When I detoxed from sugar, I actually had candida, and ended up with a yeast rash all over my body as it purged itself.
+When I detoxed, I actually had candida and ended up with a yeast rash all over my body as it purged itself.
 Not pretty at all.
 But I felt a million times better on the other side, and have never looked back.

 Are you Inspired?